-- 1. The machinery of the musculo-skeletal system- the levers, Anatomical levers, the wheel and axle, the pulley, the efficiency of machines. - The fundamental principles of motion- The causes and kinds of motion, kinds of motion experienced by the body and factors determining the kind and modification of motion.
-The laws of circular motion. - 3.
-Fundamental principles of force and work-force and its magnitude, direction, point of application, components of muscular force, components of external force, graphic representation of force, true force and the resistance arms of the lever, the confused affects of two or more forces.
+- 2. The fundamental principles of motion- The causes and kinds of motion, kinds of components of muscular force and also to use the confused effects of two or more forces. motion experienced by the body and factors determining the kind and modification - CO4: Tofamation the plane interconcerning to the postures in different segments of human - 3.
+Fundamental principles of force and work-force and its magnitude, direction, point body like vertebral column, shoulder region, elbow, wrist and hand, neck and the lower limbs. of application, components of muscular force, components of external force, graphic - CO5: Trepvalentetibe applicacionne florues and alverous stanotion moscofitation application of the contract of affects of two or more forces. skills and selection and evaluation of exercise for various faulty postures.